TharunAbinav/Invoice-to-excel-scanner/README.md

 ## Sample Invoice

-These are the 3 sample invoices i have attached
+These are the sample invoices I used to test and develope the code around

+To go to credits instead of scrolling use this like to fast travel ([Credits](#credits))

 ![alt text](https://github.com/TharunAbinav/Invoice-to-excel-scanner/blob/main/invoice1.png)